How do I become a certified translator or interpreter?

 I'm an international student with questions about visas.

+International students cannot get this certificate unless they are seeking a Bachelor's degree at FIU.
 Contact the FIU Office of International Student and Scholar Services.
 You should also contact your local consulate or embassy and visit the U.S. Immigration and Naturalization Service Website for official information.

 Do you offer a B.A. or an M.A. in T&I?